 - All students in grades 2-12 are required to wear masks. - Students in grades K-1 will wear masks during all transitions and will have opportunities to take their masks off in the classroom setting. - Pre-K students will not be required to wear masks. - All adults, including visitors, are required to wear masks while in the building. - Masks must be worn by everyone on the bus during school transportation. - Each school building will plan for scheduled mask breaks throughout the day. - Mask breaks should occur when students can be six feet apart or ideally in a space with open windows. - Students in the Elementary school will have a 5-10 minute mask break each hour.
-They will also have mask breaks at recess and lunch. - Students at the Middle High School will have a 5-10 minute mask break in each class and at lunch. - Mask breaks will be encouraged during any class that takes place outside at both the Elementary School and Middle High School. - Mask/face coverings should be provided by the student/family. - The district will provide each student and staff member a Carver logoed mask at the beginning of the school year. - The school district will have masks available for staff, students and visitors who do not have one with them. - Mask Covering Special Considerations: - For students in substantially separate or partial inclusion special education programs, the classroom environment may be set up to allow for more/longer mask breaks. - For students from substantially separate programs to participate in inclusive environments they will need to follow the same mask and social distancing rules as all students. - Staff in substantially separate programs will be provided with any extra PPE they need, based on state guidance for specific situations, when distancing and/or student masks is not possible. - Alternative programs for students with serious social emotional challenges may create spaces in the alternative classroom to allow for longer or more frequent mask breaks. - Staff working with students with hearing impairments and staff teaching speech articulation will be provided with clear face masks to allow students to see the teacher's mouth. - All teachers that work with populations of students that struggle tolerating mask wearing will work with students and families to develop strategies for increasing tolerance. - For students who require glasses for vision, staff will work with families to find the best solutions to minimize fogging.
+They will also have mask breaks at recess and lunch. - Students at the Middle High School will have a 5-10 minute mask break in each class and at lunch. - Mask breaks will be encouraged during any class that takes place outside at both the Elementary School and Middle High School. - Mask/face coverings should be provided by the student/family. - The district will provide each student and staff member a Carver logoed mask at the beginning of the school year. - The school district will have masks available for staff, students and visitors who do not have one with them. - Mask Covering Special Considerations: - For students in substantially separate or partial inclusion special education programs, the classroom environment may be set up to allow for more/longer mask breaks. - For students from substantially separate programs to participate in inclusive environments they will need to follow the same mask and social distancing rules as all students. - Staff in substantially separate programs will be provided with any extra PPE they need, based on state guidance for specific situations, when distancing and/or student masks is not possible. - Educators and therapists who have increased contact with students and their bodily fluids will be provided with the state-mandated requirements for PPE for those in the medical field, including but not limited to face shields, goggles/glasses, gloves, in addition to masks.
+Educators will be provided with reusable face shields if requested, in addition to Carver logo masks. - Alternative programs for students with serious social emotional challenges may create spaces in the alternative classroom to allow for longer or more frequent mask breaks. - Educators that work closely with students with speech classes, students that are hard of hearing, choral classes, foriegn language classes and school psychologists will be provided with clear masks, if requested.

+- All teachers that work with populations of students that struggle tolerating mask wearing will work with students and families to develop strategies for increasing tolerance. - Students with total inability to wear a mask at all, who are not in a substantially separate program due to their disability, will be provided remote instruction as agreed upon by the IEP team.